walker84837/swiftlink/swiftclient/README.md

 - and delete links
 all from the comfort of their terminal.

-## Features

-As listed before:
-- **Create shortened links**: Shorten long URLs into concise, shareable Swiftlink codes.
-- **Get link information**: Retrieve the original URL and creation timestamp for any Swiftlink code.
-- **Delete short links**: Remove unwanted short links from the Swiftlink service (requires authentication, of course).

 ## Usage

 swiftclient requires a `--base-url` argument to specify the address of the Swiftlink server it should connect to.